 - Helps Boost Immunity

 Yoga postures and exercises improve lymphatic drainage in the body.
 The lymphatic system is a defense system of the body that fights foreign substances like bacteria, viruses, and pathogens.
-Lymph drainage improves the function of the lymphatic system so that it actively and more powerfully destroys the foreign bodies.
+Lymph drainage improves the function of the lymphatic system so that it actively and more powerfully destroys foreign bodies.

 - Regulates the level of adrenocorticoids